* Brazil profits jumps 42 pct

 Santander is expected to quickly address this situation after completing next week a 7 billion euros capital increase for which it received strong demand.
 Without Popular, the ratio would have stood at 10.72 percent.

-Santander said it provided 13 billion euros of liquidity on June 7 to stabilize Popular and that deposits at the lender had rebounded by 6.5 billion euros to date.
+Santander said it provided 13 billion euros of liquidity on June 7 to stabilise Popular and that deposits at the lender had rebounded by 6.5 billion euros to date.

-Chief Executive Officer Jose Antonio Alvarez also said the bank hoped to quickly sell a majority stake in a 30 billion euros property portfolio inherited from Popular which increased Santander's bad loan ratio to 5.37 percent of total loans at end-June from 3.74 percent in March. ($1 = 0.8557 euros) (Editing by Julien Toyer and Adrian Croft)
+Alvarez also said the bank hoped to quickly sell a majority stake in a 30 billion euros property portfolio inherited from Popular which increased Santander's bad loan ratio to 5.37 percent of total loans at end-June from 3.74 percent in March. ($1 = 0.8557 euros) (Editing by Adrian Croft and Alexander Smith)